25 March 2025

 Here are the links to what I have used on the project.
 Affiliate links are used on some products.
 This means that if you make a purchase after clicking on my link, I receive a small commission with no extra cost to you.
 I truly appreciate your support when using these links.
 Please click on the logo below the product to shop at your favourite store.
 All products were personally purchased except those from Clearly Besotted and those marked with an asterisk (*) which were kindly sent to me to use.
 You can read my full disclosure here.

-There is a fun hop going on over on Instagram to celebrate the release of the Petal Palette.
-You can see my Instagram profile here.
+For more details on how I made the bunny, as well as the hen, please head over to the Spellbinders Blog.
 Thank you so much for stopping by today, I really do appreciate it.
-I hope you have a wonderful day!
+I hope you have a wonderful weekend!

 PLEASE NOTE: This post contains affiliate links.
 Please see below for my full disclosure.